bimp/devops-challenge/notes-questions.md

  - see if you can get both running in one Fargate service so that both can talk to each other via http://localhost
  - initial version of frontend Docker image takes too long to startup. need more time to figure out a more optimized image the can package all the dependencies locally
+ - currently deploying into the default vpc and public subnets with http port 80 better security is to have private subnets to deploy Fargate services into and have the publicly available load balancers allow the needed public traffic into these private subnets

 ## Questions